1. Digital Health Apps/Software

 Nevertheless, personal data processed through a telemedicine service might be considered as part of the “Clinical Record” as defined by Spanish Act 41/2002 regulating patient autonomy and rights and obligations in terms of clinical information and documentation.
 Thus, provisions under this Act regarding basic patients’ rights and health professionals/centres’ obligations (i.e., information rights, rights of access to Clinical Record, custody and conservation obligations concerning clinical documentation, etc.) might be applicable in conjunction with GDPR and Spanish Data Protection Act.

-During these last years there have been proposals to regulate telemedicine by various associations and experts in health law.
+During the last few years there have been proposals to regulate telemedicine by various associations and experts in health law.
 However, these proposals have not been taken up in general terms by political parties or institutions and it does not seem that a future development would be carried out soon.